Sv443-Network/UserUtils/docs.md

 This type describes any value that either is a string itself or can be converted to a string.
 To be considered stringifiable, the object needs to have a `toString()` method that returns a string.
 Most primitives have this method, but something like undefined or null does not (they can only be used in the `String()` constructor or string interpolation).
-Having this method allows not just explicit conversion by calling it, but also implicit conversion by passing it into the `String()` constructor or by interpolating it in a template string.
+Having this method allows not just explicit conversion by using `.toString()`, but also implicit conversion by passing it into the `String()` constructor or interpolating it in a template literal string.

 <details><summary><b>Example - click to view</b></summary>